22kszov/slideways-drift-ci/README.md

 ---

 I began testing after deploying the website.
-From here I made sure all my images loaded and fixed a couple broken file paths.
+From here I made sure all my images loaded and fixed a couple broken file paths

-I then proceeded to test my internal links to make sure they didn't open externally.
+I then proceeded to test my internal links to make sure they didn't open externally

-From here I did the same with my external links and made sure they opened a new tab.
+From here I did the same with my external links and made sure they opened a new tab

-After this I made sure my form was working correctly and required sections were mandatory.
+After this I made sure my form was working correctly and required sections were mandatory

-To finish up I made sure my website was fully responsive and all my elements displayed as I intended them to.
+To finish up I made sure my website was fully responsive and all my elements displayed as I intended them to on all device sizes

 ---